com-lihaoyi/mill/readme.md

 This allows a single Mill build to use multiple versions of e.g. the Scala.js optimizer without classpath conflicts.

+### Contrib modules

+- `contrib/bloop/`, `contrib/flyway/`, `contrib/scoverage/`, etc.

+These are modules that help integrate Mill with the wide variety of different tools and utilities available in the JVM ecosystem.

+These modules are not as stringently reviewed as the main Mill core/worker codebase, and are primarily maintained by their individual contributors.
+These are maintained as part of the primary Mill Github repo for easy testing/updating as the core Mill APIs evolve, ensuring that they are always tested and passing against the corresponding version of Mill.

 ## Changelog